inabikarilibrary/inalib/inapedia/players/peruvian/rodrift.md

 # Rodrift

-Rodrift is a Peruvian player, maining Chain.
+Rodrift is a Peruvian :peru: player, maining Chain.
 He was previously known by other names, such as Rodbeast or Rodrigo.

 ## Achievements